samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 Awarding magic items is the purview of the DM.
 You can award a magic item because the story calls for it or the players would be especially pleased to have it.
 This section helps you to determine which magic items end up in the characters' possession.

-> ### Are Magic Items Necessary?
+!!! note "Are Magic Items Necessary?"
->
-> The D&D game assumes that magic items appear sporadically and that they are a boon unless an item bears a curse.
+    The D&D game assumes that magic items appear sporadically and that they are a boon unless an item bears a curse.
 Characters and monsters are built to face each other without the help of magic items, which means that having a magic item makes a character more powerful or versatile than a generic character of the same level.
 As DM, you never have to worry about awarding magic items just so the characters can keep up with the campaign's threats.
 Magic items are truly prizes—desirable but not necessary.

 #### Magic Items Awarded by Level